 - What other services are available to me?

-The Veterans History Project of the Library of Congress American Folklife Center was created to collect, preserve, and make accessible the personal accounts of American war veterans so everyone - from families members to students to history buffs - may directly hear from veterans and better understand the realities of war.
+The Veterans History Project, coordinated by the Library of Congress American Folklife Center, is designed to collect, preserve, and make accessible the personal accounts of American war veterans so everyone - from family members to students to history buffs - can hear directly from veterans and better understand the realities of war.
 For more information, click here.